raxitcholera/pyramid/README.txt

 Getting Started
 ---------------

+- After cloning the repo do the following

-- cd <directory containing this file>
+- cd to the users directory

-- $venv/bin/python setup.py develop

-- $venv/bin/initialize_users_db development.ini

-- $venv/bin/pserve development.ini
+- $pserve development.ini --reload